If you have your votes counted by magic, they'll be stolen by magic:

 Council of Thieves (August 2009 - January 2010): TBA.
 Going to have a really hard time filling the shoes of the more permanent characters in this awesome PbP, and would have a pretty hard time filling the shoes of the various DMs too.
 One thing I would do differently if I was DM would be to play up the dystopian aspect of Cheliax a LOT, while adding in enemy rebels who are REALLY NASTY, forcing some hard choices upon the heroic rebels.
 But this space is for listing character concepts, not DM concepts -- my best thought for this right now is a revolutionary Bard (probably Human).
 (Actually, I wonder if an all-Bard or almost all-Bard

 Kingmaker (February 2010 - July 2010): TBA.
 This Adventure Path just seems made for a Battle Herald who actually DOESN'T trade away the Cavalier's Mount.
 Now if only you didn't need to dip into a non-martial class to qualify (technically, Brawler Examplar Archetype allows avoiding this, but is not good for a mounted Battle Herald) . . .
-As it is, this normally calls for at least triple-classing, so a Half-Elf with Multitalented Mastery is almost required from a mechanical standpoint if Variant Multiclassing is not allowed, and the thematic fit is even pretty good.
-(If Variant Multiclassing is allowed, single-class entry becomes a good alternative, in which the Half-Elf mechinical advantage goes away, although the Half-Elf thematic fit remains pretty good.)
-(Note: Plays TO the theme of the AP.)
+Assuming that Variant Multiclassing is allowed, single-class entry into this is both possible and desirable -- and I've got a devious idea for it: A Stolen Lands Kobold sees that Humans are coming into the Stolen Lands, like it or not -- so why not be the one to lead them in and thereby get the opportunity to do it your way?
+(If Variant Multiclassing is not allowed, this normally calls for at least triple-classing, so a Half-Elf with Multitalented Mastery is almost required from a mechanical standpoint if Variant Multiclassing is not allowed, and the thematic fit is even pretty good.)
+(Note: Plays TO the theme of the AP, although potentially with a weird twist.)
 In the unlikely event that the whole (or almost the whole) party is Small, this becomes a decent Adventure Path for a Halfling Tower Shieldadin Battle Herald.

 Serpent's Skull (August 2010 - January 2011): TBA.
 First choice is a character interested in defusing tensions in Sargava (Negotiator Bard, maybe? -- probably Human).
 (Note: Plays TO the theme of the AP.)
 This is also a potential alternate choice for a character primarily intended for Skull and Shackles (below -- the character MEANT to infiltrate the Shackles Pirates, but instead got shipwrecked); however, then a character swap probably needs to be engineered after escaping Smuggler's Shiv.